MingLang/MingLang.github.io/_posts/2019-09-06-Activate-Power-Query-and-PowerPivot-add-in-through-vba.md

     Application.COMAddIns("PowerPivotExcelClientAddIn.NativeEntry.1").Connect = True

     ' activate Power Query add-in
-    On Error GoTo errorHandler ' Cannot be found in Excel 2016 because it is built in If Application.COMAddIns("Microsoft.Mashup.Client.Excel").Connect = False Then
+    On Error GoTo errorHandler
+    ' Gives error when open with Excel 2016 because Power Query is built in If Application.COMAddIns("Microsoft.Mashup.Client.Excel").Connect = False Then
         MsgBox "Please activate the Power Query add-in!"
     End If